srinivasflyin/Using-Vue-to-display-file/README.md

 https://www.npmjs.com/package/request

 Routes:
-The readFile Api end point is designed for converting the passed file into the vowel formatted file.
+The readFile Api end point is designed for converting the passed ("https://www.gutenberg.org/files/58472/58472-0.txt") file into the vowel formatted file.
+It continuesly send the file chunks of data to the client by setting the Response header of "content-disposition" and res.send